upenn-libraries/CRF2/README.md

     )
   )
 ```

-_NOTE: This will require access via Penn's GlobalProtect VPN_

 ) 6.
 Create a config file at "config/config.ini" (you will need to create the "config" directory) and add the appropriate values.
 Here is a sample config file: